wimspaargaren/information-retrieval-project/Documents/idea document 2/ideadocument2.md

 This section specifies which methods will be used for the neighbourhood classification.
 The several steps that have to be taken to extract useful information out of the data are dispayed in a pipeline diagram, after which the steps are elaborated somewhat more.

 #### Overall system architecture
-The following graph shows how input data (e.g. tweets) are processed into neighbourhood classifications.
+In Figure 1 a graph shows how input data (e.g. tweets) are processed into neighbourhood classifications.
 <p align="center">
   <img alt="Workbench electron-browser component" src="../images/pipeline.png" width="60%"><br/>
-  <i>Figure figure-thom-pipeline:Graphical representation of the proposed system architecture</i>
+  <i>Figure 1: Graphical representation of the proposed system architecture</i>
 </p>

 These tweets can be used for both the processing and identification of neighbourhoods and direct display on the user interface.
 All relevant (sport-related) messages will be displayed.